Pharaoh ant: Invasiveness and extermination

 Budding is a major factor underlying the invasiveness of pharaoh ants.
 A single seed colony can populate a large office block, almost to the exclusion of all other insect pests, in less than six months.
 Elimination and control are difficult because multiple colonies can consolidate into smaller colonies during extermination programs only to repopulate later.

 Pharaoh ants have become a serious pest in almost every type of building.
 They can feed on a wide variety of foods including grease, sugary foods, and dead insects.
 They can also gnaw holes in silk, rayon and rubber goods.
 Nests can be very small, making detection even more difficult.
 They are usually found in wall voids, under floors, or in various types of furniture.
 In homes, they are often found foraging in bathrooms or near food.

-It is recommended not to attempt extermination using insecticidal sprays and dusts because they will cause the pharaoh ants to scatter and colonies to split, although non-repellent residual insecticides have been reported to be effective.
+Attempts to exterminate Pharaoh ants using insecticidal sprays and dusts are usually ineffective because they will cause the pharaoh ants to scatter and colonies to split; however, some non-repellent residual insecticides have been reported to be effective.

 The recommended method to eliminate pharaoh ants is by the use of baits attractive to the species.
 Modern baits use insect growth regulators (IGRs) as the active substance; the ants are attracted to the bait by its food content, and take it back to the nest.
 Over a period of weeks the IGR prevents the production of worker ants and sterilizes the queen.
 Renewing the baits once or twice may be necessary.

 Pharaoh and other ants have also been exterminated with baits of 1% boric acid and sugar water.